imixs/imixs-workflow/src/site/markdown/core/workflowmanager.md

     ....
     }

 The WorkflowKernel can throw a ProcessingErrorException if the Workitem did not match the model status.
-There for the WorkflowManager implementation have to verify if the Workitem provides valid values for the properties '$processID' and '$ActivityID'.
-For further information see the section {{{http://www.imixs.org/jee/}Imixs-Workflow Engine}} which is a concrete implementation based on the JEE platform.
+Therefore the WorkflowManager implementation have to verify if the Workitem provides valid values for the properties '$processID' and '$ActivityID'.

 ##Find Workitems